-201 Theory of Knowledge.
-A critical examination of the nature and sources of knowledge: belief, truth, evidence, perception, memory, and induction.
+- 201 Theory of Knowledge.
+A critical examination of the nature and sources of knowledge; belief, truth, evidence, perception, memory, and induction.
 Prerequisite: 102 or 112.
 Three hours.
-Kornblith, Sher.

-202 Metaphysics.
+Kornblith, Sher. - 202 Metaphysics.
 A critical examination of such topics as the nature of space and time, the concept of change, the identity of the self, the nature of the world and our place in it.
 Prerequisite: 101 or 102 or 110.
 Three hours.
-Mann, Moneta, Sher.

-210 Philosophy of Mind.
+Mann, Pereboom, Sher. - 210 Philosophy of Mind.
 Major philosophical theories of the mind and its relation to the physical world, the nature of sensation, desire, and belief, and the relation between thought and action.
 Prerequisite: 102 or 110.
 Three hours.
-Kornblith, Sher.
+Kornblith, Pereboom, Sher,

-212 Philosophy of Science.
+- 212 Philosophy of Science.
 A thorough investigation of one or two problems in the philosophy of science.
 Emphasis on modern attempts to solve them.
 Prerequisite: 112 or any 100-level history of science course or junior or senior standing in a science major.
 Three hours.

-213 Mathematical Logic.
-A study of important advanced results in mathematical logic, including Godel's Incompleteness Theorems and an introduction to proof theory and recursive function theory.
-Prerequisite: 113.
-Three hours.

-215 Philosophy of Mathematics.
-Philosophical topics connected with mathematics.
-What (if anything) is mathematics about?
-How do we acquire our mathematical knowledge?
-Prerequisite: 113 or 213 or extensive background in mathematics.
-Three hours.

-217 Philosophy of Language.
+Asher. - 217 Philosophy of Language.
 A philosophical study of the nature of language.
 Prerequisite: 113 or linguistics 100, 102.
 Three hours.
-Hansen, Kornblith, Sher.

-221 Topics in Chinese Philosophy.
+Asher, Hansen, Kornblith. - 221 Topics in Chinese Philosophy.
 A detailed examination of a classical chinese philosophical text or school.
 Prerequisite: 121 or 122.
 Three hours.
-Hansen.

-240 Contemporary Ethical Theory.
+Hansen. - 240 Contemporary Ethical Theory.
 An analysis of the ideas of contemporary moral philosophers in normative ethics and metaethics.
 Prerequisites: 140, 142, or 144.
 Three hours.
-Kuflik, Sher.

-241 Contemporary Social and Political Philosophy.
+Kuflik, Sher. - 241 Contemporary Social and Political Philosophy.
 An analysis of the ideas of contemporary philosophers in social and political philosophy.
 Prerequisites: 140, 142, 143, or 144.
-Three hours.
-Kuflik, Sher.

-242 Justice and Equality.
+Three hours, Kuflik, Sher. - 242 Justice and Equality.
 (Same as Political Science 213.)
 An examination of contemporary normative theories of distributive justice and equality.
 Prerequisites: 140, 142, 143, or 144.
 Three hours.
-Kuflik, Sher; Wertheimer (Political Science).

-260 Phenomenology II.
-A critical and intensive investigation of the thought of a major 20th century phenomenologist, e.g. Husserl, Heidegger, Merleau-Ponty, or Gadamer.
-Prerequisite: 160.
+Kuflik, Sher; Wertheimer (Political Science). - 260 Topics in Continental Philosophy.
+Study of a central issue in current continental philosophy, e.g., social theory, psychoanalysis, or aesthetics.
+Readings from Nietzsche, Heidegger, Gadamer, Ricoeur, Habermas, Derrida, and Foucault.
+Prerequisites: 107, 160 or consent of instructor.
 Three hours.
-Moneta.

-262 Existentialism.
+May be repeated when topic is different.
+Once a year.
+Guignon. - 262 Existentialism.
 A study of existentialism as a philosophy, and an examination of its background, as displayed in the literary and philosophical writings of Pascal, Kierkegaard, Camus, Heidegger, and Sartre.
 Prerequisites: Any two of 101, 102, 107.
 Three hours.
-Hall.

-265 American Philosophy.
+Guignon, Hall. - 265 American Philosophy.
 The thought of such leading American philosophers as Peirce, James, Royce, Santayana, Dewey, and Whitehead.
 Prerequisites: 101, 102.
-Three hours.
-Miller.

-271, 272 Seminar: Major Philosophical Author or School.
+Three hours. - 271, 272 Seminar: Major Philosophical Author or School.
 A study of the major philosophical texts by a single author or school of thought.
 May be repeated for credit when different authors are studied.
-Prerequisite: An appropriate 100-level course in philosophy.
+Prerequisite: An appropriate 100level course in philosophy.
+Three hours. - 281, 282 Seminar: Selected Topics in Philosophy.
+Prerequisite: An appropriate 200-level course in philsophy.
 Three hours.

-281, 282 Seminar: Selected Topics in Philosophy.
-Prerequisite: An appropriate 200- level course in philosophy.
-Three hours.
-Staff.

-297, 298 Readings and Research.
+Staff. - 297, 298 Readings and Reseach.
 Independent study with an instructor on a specific philosopher or philosophical problem.
 Prerequisite: An appropriate 200-level course in philosophy.